opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

 d) Prepare the Postman Environment file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values.

-## Create a Stripe Account ##
+## Create a Cybersource Account ##
-You can sign up for a free Cybersource Test Account at [https://dashboard.stripe.com/register](https://ebctest.cybersource.com/ebc2/Information published on non-SAP site).
+You can sign up for a free Cybersource Test Account at https://ebctest.cybersource.com/ebc2.

 ## Creating the Merchant Account Group